htmw/2025S-The-Minions/README.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env`
-   - Fill in the required values (ask a team member for the actual values)
+   - Fill in the required values (Credentials file is inn our WhatsApp Group)

 4. Start the server:
    ```